 Google can crawl and index hidden content as long as it’s present in the HTML when the page loads.
 This has been confirmed multiple times by Google’s representatives, including John Mueller, who recently stated that “if the content is in the HTML when the page is loaded, we (Google) can index it.”

-This discrepancy likely stems from the fact that Google’s ranking systems heavily prioritize user experience.
-So hidden content may (rightly or wrongly) be interpreted as less critical to a page’s main purpose and ranked lower—even if it’s technically indexed.
+This discrepancy likely stems from Google’s ranking systems, which heavily prioritize user experience.
+So hidden content may (rightly or wrongly) be interpreted as less critical to a page’s main purpose and ranked lower, even if it’s technically indexed.

 Ultimately, it’s best to always keep your most valuable content visible and easy to access on page load.
-Use hidden layouts for supplementary information only—even in mobile designs.
+Use hidden layouts for supplementary information only.

 You can also use the URL Inspection Tool in Google Search Console to audit your site’s SEO crawling and indexing.
 It’ll show you what Googlebot sees so you can catch and fix any issues early.